tobias-weiss-ai-xr/tobias-weiss-ai-xr.github.io/content/cv/index.md

 ## Private interests
 - Sports (HIIT, weights, jogging, cycling)
 - Guitar (I still own less than ten instruments)
-- Linux, electronics, and home automation
+- Linux, electronics, and 3D printing
 - Traveling, one of my favorite destinations is the Red Sea